GrantS2S/website/content/help/guides/products.md

 ---

 ## View product linked to sales channel(s)
-To confirm if a product is linked to a channel or multiple channels.
+To confirm if a product is linked to a sales channel or multiple sales channels.

 1. From your Stock2Shop console, go to Products > View.
 2. Search for the product.